 After logging in, you can manage your subscription via the “Manage subscription” page.
 When you subscribe, you’ll need to enter credit card data.
 This credit card will be charged automatically at the start of each subscription term, unless you cancel the subscription.

-But this site will continue to store your current row information, your preferences, your favorites list, and your private and hidden patterns.
+But this site will continue to store your current row information, your preferences, your favorites list, and your private and hidden patterns and collections.
 Re-subscribing would restore all your usual features and privileges.

 Many stitch patterns have been around for generations, and appear in a multitude of stitch dictionaries.
 So it’s easy to imagine that these stitch patterns belong to the entire knitting community, are in the public domain, and can’t be copyrighted by any one person.